awildbewr/Stulin-Project-2/README.md

 # Stulin-Project-2
-This project is Named: Conway's Game of Life
+This project is Named: Conway's Game of Life.

+This Program:

 -> Takes in an Int from the user that'll determine the size of the 'universe' that user can control.

 -> Then takes in a series of Ints to determine which cells are INITIALLY 'alive'.